DelroyGayle/KoolAIChess/TESTING.md

    Please note: this is LAN as opposed to strict SAN as expected in the PGN Standard.<br>Nevertheless, PGN files can indeed contain LAN and Chess-playing software should understand LAN.

 ## Limitations
-* When it comes to File Input of moves and Pawn Promotion, *Kool AI* solely promotes Pawns to Queens.
+* When it comes to the File Input of moves and Pawn Promotion, *Kool AI* solely promotes Pawns to Queens.
-* Therefore, when parsing *input.pgn* the program will, for example, ignore the annotation *=N* in a move such as **a8=N**.
+* * Therefore, when parsing *input.pgn* the program will, for example, ignore the annotation *=N* in a move such as **a8=N**.
-* Instead it would automatically promote the pawn in a8 to a Queen.
+* * Instead it would automatically promote the pawn in a8 to a Queen.
-* Some PGN files prefix Black's move with a number and/or periods e.g.<br>**6.
+* Some PGN files prefix Black's move with a number and/or periods e.g. **6.
 Qb3 { clock paused for 7 days } 6...
 Qc8**
-* This program will not parse this.
+* * This program will not parse this.
 Instead, an error message will be displayed.
-* Therefore, edit such PGN files before testing.
+* * Therefore, edit such PGN files before testing.
 For example, change the line in question to<br>**6.
 Qb3 { clock paused for 7 days } Qc8** in order for it to work. *See Test No. 13*
 -----

 ## Testing